teamforage/forage-ios-sdk/README.md

 }()
 ```

-To identify the type of pin we are handling on the component, you can use the `pinType` property to set, we have support for these types:
+To identify the type of pin we are handling in the component, you can use the `pinType` property.
+We have support for these types:
 ```swift
 public enum PinType: String {
     case snap